 - Choose how you want to reply.
 You can reply directly on the same channel, or you can pick another channel from the composer.

 Channel choices include:

 - Social messaging channel: The same social messaging channel where you received the message.
-For example, WhatsApp, LINE, or WeChat.
+For example, WhatsApp or Facebook Messenger.
 You cannot switch between social message channels within the same conversation.
 Social messages support attachments, emojis, macros and shortcuts.

 - Email: (if the user’s email address is available).
 Email messages support text formatting, attachments, To and CC fields, and emojis (via Apps).

 - Call: Opens the Talk console so you can call the user.